-Join Chris Wood, TU President and CEO, at two events focused on the Snake River in Spokane and Boise
+Chris Wood, TU President and CEO, explains what’s at stake on the Snake River.

 The communities and ecosystem of the Columbia River Basin need healthy and harvestable salmon and steelhead populations.

 The 2023 Washington legislative session wrapped up on the evening of Sunday, April 23 and looking at the session from Wild Steelheaders United and Trout Unlimited’s perspective, it was a very productive year.

 Today, Governor Jay Inslee signed two bills that will fund studies required in the process to remove the four Lower Snake River dams.

 fish traveling downstream through the hydro system, and discussion of possible management changes to help improve steelhead survival.

 In the Columbia and Snake rivers hydropower systems, many migrating summer steelhead overshoot their spawning streams, passing dams multiple times and increasing mortality rates, trying to find cold water refuge.
 We look at the ramifications on steelhead management for not properly accounting for these overshoot steelhead.